alexpkeil1/qgcompint/cran-comments.md

 * This is a new release.

 ## Developer comments
-* single function addition for user needs
+* function additions for user needs
+* bug fixes